 - Tier 1 (Preferred Generic Drugs) includes preferred generic drugs and may include some brand drugs. - Tier 2 (Generic Drugs) includes generic drugs and may include some brand drugs. - Tier 3 (Preferred Brand Drugs) includes preferred brand drugs and may include some generic drugs. - Tier 4 (Non-Preferred Drugs) includes non-preferred brand and non-preferred generic drugs. - Tier 5 (Specialty Tier) includes high cost brand and generic drugs.
 Drugs in this tier are not eligible for exceptions for payment at a lower tier.
-This is the highest cost-sharing tier. - Tier 6 (Select Diabetic Drugs) includes some brand drugs commonly used to treat diabetes.
+This is the highest cost-sharing tier. - Tier 6 (Select Care Drugs) includes some generic and brand drugs commonly used to treat specific chronic conditions or to prevent disease (vaccines).
 This is the lowest cost-sharing tier.